BenediktWi/DIMOP_2.2/README.md

 ## Running the backend

 Start the API server with Uvicorn.
-The database `app.db` will be created automatically in the repository root.
-If an old `app.db` from a previous version exists, delete it or add the missing column as shown below; otherwise the API will fail with `no such column: materials.co2_value`.
+Each project is stored in its own SQLite file inside the `projects` directory.
+A fresh install creates the default project at `projects/default.db`.
+If you upgraded from an earlier release that used a single `app.db` in the repository root, delete that file or migrate it as shown below; otherwise the API will fail with `no such column: materials.co2_value`.

 ```bash
 python -m uvicorn backend:app --reload